Societies Elections

 Building Your Campaign

 We've seen some brilliant examples of campaigning in the past and everyone has a different style.
-Below we've put together some tips on how you can run a successful campaign.
+Below we've put together some tips on how you can run a successful digital campaign.

 Understanding Your Campaign - Your campaign should follow the five W's;